Hassan-Sarwat/Hassan-Sarwat.github.io/src/data/blog/technical/speculative_decoding_0.md

 My hypothesis is as follows, can we train a reasoning model on a summarized chain of thought, also called chain of draft, and teach a model to reason with less steps without affecting accuracy?

-As always when starting a project you need to check if someone had a similar idea, and yes, There's already a paper published back in February 2025 called **Chain of Draft: Thinking Faster by Writing Less**[^5], however their strategy involves prompting whereas ours involves fine-tuning.
+As always when starting a project you need to check if someone had a similar idea, and yes, There's already a paper published earlier this year in February 2025 called **Chain of Draft: Thinking Faster by Writing Less**[^5], however their strategy involves prompting whereas ours involves fine-tuning.
 Our project also investigates the effect of chain of draft on speculative decoding.

 **So for this project we have the following hypotheses:**
 * Fine-tuning the model on reasoning will improve its accuracy
 * Speculative decoding will reduce our inference time without affecting accuracy
 * Chain of draft will reduce our total tokens with only minimal effect on accuracy

-The first two hypotheses are self explanatory, the third hypthesis needs a bit more clarification.
+The first two hypotheses are self explanatory, the third hypothesis needs a bit more clarification.
 How do we define chain of draft, a summary is not exact enough for our very scientific brains.
 In this experiment our definition will be as follows. **A chain of draft must be 3-5 steps where each step has a maximum of 5 words.**

 Why did we pick this definition, what is the reason behind it?
 First, chain of thought includes a lot of rambling, more rambling means more tokens and more tokens mean slower speed.
 The second reason is because when doing speculative decoding, we want the target model to accept the tokens of the draft model, and the longer the sequences of tokens the higher chance of divergence and therefore more rejections from the main model.